moboehle/Pytorch-LRP/README.md

 ## Data

 The MRI scans used for training are from the [Alzheimer Disease Neuroimaging Initiative (ADNI)](http://adni.loni.usc.edu/).
 The data is free but you need to apply for access on http://adni.loni.usc.edu/.
 Once you have an account, go [here](http://adni.loni.usc.edu/data-samples/access-data/) and log in.
+Settings.py gives information about the required data format.